 Illinois' forests offer remarkable benefits to our residents.
 While the role trees play in providing materials for building homes and for wood products are readily apparent, forests also protect the soil and preserve the quality of our air and water.
+Trees, typically credited with a quality of life value in urban settings, are known to be essential tools for storm water management and carbon sequestration.
 The relationship between our forests and the preservation of biological diversity or presence of animals and birds is as equally important.
 Illinois forests facilitate and play a vital role in a wide variety of outdoor recreation and aesthetic pursuits throughout the state.
 These interactions of the forests of Illinois and other natural resources range from quite simple to extremely complex and require ongoing scientific efforts.
 Most Illinois forests can provide these commodity and conservation roles, functions, and outputs with care and management.

 Forests occupy about 15% of the state's surface area.
 Illinois' forests are home to 61% of the native flora and 75% of the state's wildlife habitat.
 Forestry, the science and skill of analyzing, nurturing, tending and protecting forests, is actively practiced by degreed foresters within Illinois among state, private, federal, academic, and other organizations or businesses.
 Southern Illinois University at Carbondale offers an undergraduate B.S. degree in forestry accredited by the Society of American Foresters.
 The University of Illinois and a number of other scientific and biological organizations promote the study and management of forests on state, private, and federal forestland in Illinois.

 The historic, presettlement landcover in Illinois was once 40% forest!
 Forests ranged from dense mesic forests to open forests and savannahs and covered about 14 million acres.
 Settlement, farming, and land development eventually reduced Illinois' forests to a low of less than 3 million acres.
 Today, Illinois' forests have expanded and regrown to over 5 million acres - all of which are critical to people's health and well-being and essential to Illinois' natural environment.